ra1nty/DXcam/README.md

 - Way faster screen capturing speed (> 240Hz)
 - Capturing of Direct3D exclusive full-screen application without interrupting, even when alt+tab.
 - Automatic handling of scaled / stretched resolution.
-- Accurate FPS targeting when in capturing mode.
+- Accurate FPS targeting when in capturing mode, makes it suitable for Video output.
 - Seamless integration with NumPy, OpenCV, PyTorch, etc.

 ## **In construction: Everything here is messy and experimental.
 Features are still incomplete.
 Use with caution.**